Who am I?

 Homilies

 This site hosts most of the homilies I have preached since being ordained.
 Most of the Berkeley homilies were given for the assembly at the church of St. Mary-St. Francis de Sales in downtown Oakland or in the Chapel at the Jesuit School of Theology.
-The parish community is fascinating in it’s diversity–three largely non-geographical communities trying to live and worship as one.
+The parish community was fascinating in it’s diversity–three largely non-geographical communities trying to live and worship as one.
 A large Vietnamese community and a smaller Filipino community made up the church of St. Mary.
-A few years ago the remnant of the Oakland cathedral community joined them in their pilgrimage when the Cathedral of St.Francis de Sales had to be demolished after the 1989 earthquake.
+The remnant of the Oakland cathedral community joined them in their pilgrimage when the Cathedral of St.Francis de Sales had to be demolished after the 1989 earthquake.
 The negotiation of change and the challenge of multi-cultural ministry echoes through these homilies.
+The parish has since been absorbed into the new Oakland cathedral community, which now has a new name, the Cathedral of Christ the Light.

 The more recent homilies were preached in a retreat setting at Loyola Hall.
 They tend to be shorter and less formal than the parish preachings.